frederic-perez/AmE-dictionary/data/idioms.md

 __uncanny valley__ :three::hammer:
 __under (one’s) belt__ :two: __1__ In one’s scope of experience. _Once you get a few more major league games under your belt, you’ll feel more comfortable._ _I’ll have a degree under my belt._ __2__ Ingested or consumed. _He should be less cranky after he gets some food under his belt._
 __under (one’s) breath__ Spoken in such a soft, quiet voice that others cannot hear it distinctly.
+__under the aegis of__ Under the protection, sponsorship, or patronage of; under the supervision, control, or management of. _This course will be offered under the aegis of the English Department._
 __under the radar__ Doing something without other people noticing.
 __under the sun__ It’s used for emphasizing that something includes a very wide range of things. _Doctors did everything under the sun, but they couldn’t save her life._
 __under the weather__ :two: To feel ill.